KHOmega/KH-PC-and-Linux-Setup/README.md

 # Misc. / Credits

-Thank you to [TopazTK](https://github.com/TopazTK) for letting this be the official guide on how to install Re:Fined on PCs
+Thank you to [TopazTK](https://github.com/TopazTK) for letting this be the official GitHub read-me on how to install Re:Fined

 Thank you to [SandeMC](https://github.com/SandeMC) for original PR on the main KH Re:Fined page for converting the original Discord tutorial to Github format

+Thank you to [Kité2810](https://github.com/Kite2810) for his tutorial on how to install Re:Fined on Windows

+Thank you to geo.stigma for his video tutorial on how to install Re:Fined on Steam OS

 ### Where to reach me!